Saturday, January 5, 2019

 This workshop is a space where pretenured teachers of color can receive support and encouragement as well as concrete guidance on navigating the tenure process.
 Diverse panels of experienced and successful law professors will talk about their goals and achievements as teachers and legal scholars and offer ways to successfully meet challenges as they arise in the context of scholarship, teaching, service, and the tenure process.
 By bringing together faculty who are navigating similar career paths, the workshop also facilitates cohort relationships that can provide long-term sources of support.

 Attendance at the Workshop is included in the cost of a full meeting registration; there is no separate fee to attend the Workshop.
-A schedule is available.
+A schedule is available in the program.